K-Basavaraj/infra-expense-dev-proj/70-backend-app/Readme.md

 ### 3) What is an Auto Scaling Group (ASG)?
 An ASG Maintains desired number of instances are always running, automatically Replaces unhealthy instances, and Instances scale in or out based on traffic/load.
+* ASG doesn’t know when to scale on its own; this policy tells it to scale, so it uses Auto Scaling Policy.

 **Why it matters:**
 ASG provides high availability, fault tolerance, and scalability.